 - 11.1 Notwithstanding consistent pressure on the owner by the Council for several years, the former Shannocks Hotel site remains undeveloped.
-Despite the owner providing assurances on numerous occasions that the re-development will commence, there has been no obvious progress made.
+Despite the owner providing assurances on numerous occasions that the re-development would commence, there has been no obvious progress made.
 Rather it appears that development is at a standstill. - 11.2 As the owner has failed to meet its commitments, the Council can take ownership of the site through the serving of a General Vesting Document as part of the CPO process.
 So far, the Council has refrained from taking this action, primarily to give the owner every opportunity to develop the Shannocks site itself.
-There have been numerous extensions to accommodate the owner, with the most recent projected start date given to the Council for redevelopment being 23 November 2022 a date which has also passed. - 11.3 Officers therefore recommend that Cabinet:- - 1.
-Confirm support for the serving of the General Vesting Document to take ownership of the site as soon as possible - 2.
-Recommend to Full Council that it approves the addition of a capital budget of the valuation cost as set out at section 6 of the confidential appended report, and an additional £10,000 to cover the costs associated with the purchase of the property to be financed by the use of capital receipts, use of reserves and borrowing if required.
+There have been numerous extensions to accommodate the owner, with the most recent projected start date given to the Council for re-development being 23 November 2022 a date which has also passed. - 11.3 Officers therefore recommend that Council :-

+1. Confirm support for the serving of the General Vesting Document to take ownership of the site as soon as possible

+2. Approve the additional capital budget for the full valuation cost as set out at section 6 of the confidential appended report, plus an additional £10,000 to cover the costs associated with the purchase of the property.
+This would be financed by the use of the Capital Projects Reserve and Delivery Plan Reserve.